Holiday adventures in Weymouth (Day 1): Jellyfish and Castles

 Restore my mind

-When the demands on the brain change you then find that the balance in the brain changes accordingly.
-Those areas that were in use will have become tired due to prolonged activity and are likely to be depleted of nutrients along with a high level of waste products.
-So the areas of my brain that I have been using in the morning for packing and driving will be tired and now they can spend some time recovering and replenishing their stores.
+When the demands on the brain change, you will find that the balance in the brain changes accordingly.
+Those areas that were in use will have become tired due to prolonged activity and are likely to be depleted of nutrients and have a high level of waste products.
+So, the areas of my brain that I have been using in the morning for packing and driving will be tired, and now they can spend some time recovering and replenishing their stores.

 A change is as good as a rest